PowerDNS/lightningstream/docs/schema-native.md

 precision timestamps for conflict resolution and the best performance.

 The PowerDNS Authoritative server supports native Lightning Stream headers starting from version 4.8.
-As of March 2023, the latest release with this support is 4.8.0-alpha1.
+As of March 2023, the recommended release to use to test this feature is 4.8.0-alpha1.

 Native mode benefits include: